pivotal/docs-tap/scst-policy/configuring.hbs.md

 Images that are unsigned in a namespace with validation enabled are admitted with an authority with static action `pass`.

-A scenario where this applies is configuring a policy with `static.action` `pass` for `tap-packages` images.
+This applies when you are configuring a policy with `static.action` `pass` for `tap-packages` images.
 Another policy is then configured to validate signed images produced by Tanzu Build Service.
 This allows images from `tap-packages`, which are unsigned and required by the platform, to be admitted while still validating signed built images from Tanzu Build Service.
-See [Configure your supply chain to sign and verify your image builds](../getting-started/config-supply-chain.md#config-sc-to-img-builds) for an example.
+See [Configure your supply chain to sign and verify your image builds](../getting-started/config-supply-chain.md#config-sc-to-img-builds).

 If `Warning` messages are desirable for admitted images where validation failed, you can configure a policy with `warn` mode and valid authorities.
-For information about ClusterImagePolicy modes, see the [Mode](#cip-mode) documentation.
+For information about ClusterImagePolicy modes, see [Mode](#cip-mode).

 ## <a id='provide-creds-for-package'></a> Provide credentials for the package